-The ten days from Rosh Hashanah to Yom Kippur are the annual period known in Judaism as the High Holy Days or Yamim Nora’im (“Days of Awe”).
+The ten days from 7th September Rosh Hashanah to Yom Kippur on the 16th, are the annual period known in Judaism as the High Holy Days or Yamim Nora’im (“Days of Awe”).
 They correspond to the last ten days of the 40-day period Moses was on Mount Sinai receiving the second set of tablets.

 Heavenly books opened